boldbi/boldbi-embedded-sdk/README.md

 Please refer to the `Bold BI` Product Release Notes on this [Release History](https://www.boldbi.com/release-history/?utm_source=github&utm_medium=backlinks) page.

-### Feature
-* Introduced AI Assistant embedding support in SDK based embedding.
 ### Improvement
-* Provided Object model implementation for token generation in SDK-based embedding
+* The dashboard ID property is no longer mandatory in the object model implementation for token generation in SDK-based embedding.
-* Provided custom branding support to customize the branding in the error message for SDK-based embedding.
+* `#778361` – Provided support to customize the user name in AI assistant and enable the dashboard or widget summary without enabling the AI assistant in SDK embedding.
-* Enhanced embed token support for Designer, Data Source, and Connection modules in SDK-based embedding.
-* Provided support to embed Azure Map widget in SDK-based embedding.
+* `#725595` – Provided support to hide settings icons in widgets and designer panel in SDK-based embedding.

 ### Bug

-* Fixed the typo error in the embedQuerString, correcting it to embedQueryString in the authorization endpoint of SDK-based embedding.
+* Fixed a console error in SDK embedding that occurred when the browser was resized before the dashboard rendering process began.
-* Fixed the issue where the theme was not properly applied in domain masking for SDK-based embedding.

 ## License Information